-If you try to install Veritas Access with preconfigured VLAN and preconfigured bond, then the installation fails.
-This is because during installation, you can either preconfigure VLAN or you can preconfigure the bond as public device but not both at the same time.
+If you try to install Veritas Access with a preconfigured VLAN and a preconfigured bond, then the installation fails.
+This is because during installation, you can either

 After installation, you can create a bond over a particular network interface by using the Network> bond create command.
-You can create VLAN using the Network> vlan create command.
+You can create a VLAN using the Network> vlan create command.